marcinstodolny/Online-shop/README.md

 1. Clone the repository to your local machine.
 2. Open the project in Visual Studio.
 3. Configure the database connection string in appsettings.json.
-4. Using nugget package manager apply the migration to create the database with "Update-Database" command.
+4. Use nugget package manager apply the migration to create the database with "Update-Database" command.
 5. Build and run the application.
 6. Start exploring and shopping online!